-Making accessible the richness of the Catholic and Ignatian theological and spiritual traditions
+Making accessible the richness of the Catholic and Jesuit theological and spiritual traditions

-Inclusivity and respect for difference, and constructive engagement with diversity, including interreligious and ecumenical encounter
+Celebrating inclusivity and respect for difference, and constructive engagement with diversity, including interreligious and ecumenical encounters

 In light of these values, STM has discerned five commitments that will guide decisions with regard to curriculum and formation.